Will A Diversion Program Bolster Your Defense?

 - Comparison of the diversion program to other potential case outcomes

 Some diversion programs are not government-run, but rather, have to do with professional licensing bodies that offer ways for professionals who have been accused of crimes to prevent professional license revocation or suspension.
-From law offices in Arlington, our lawyers advocate for clients in such cases, helping many resolve their charges without losing their professional licenses.
+Wes Ball advocates for clients in such cases, helping many resolve their charges without losing their professional licenses.

-To schedule a consultation, call 817-412-7449 or send an email inquiry through this website.
+To schedule a consultation, call Wes Ball at 817-860-5000 or send an email inquiry through this website.
 Discuss your criminal matter, whether a diversion program exists and how to pursue that outcome instead of jail time in case of a conviction.